Han-SeungJun/Han-SeungJun/machine_learning/activation_functions.md

 # 1. Activation function table
-> There are many different types of functions.
+> There are many different types of the Activation functions that use in machine learning.
 >
 > Each neural network is used to update weights by calculating prediction errors in the Artificial Intelligence learning phase.